 - Stay physically active.
 The British Heart Foundation advises this can help reduce your risk of heart disease.

 - If you're over 40 and living in the UK take up the offer of an NHS Health Check (which should be offered once every five years until you’re 74) to assess your risk of having a heart attack in the next 10 years.

 Don’t take vitamin or antioxidant supplements just for the purpose of prevention of heart attack, as the BMJ advises there is no evidence they can help prevent heart disease.

 Aspirin can help reduce the risk but unfortunately has potential side effects, such as bleeding and gastro intestinal problems.
-However if you’ve had a heart attack the benefits may outweigh the risks so discuss this with your doctor.
+However if you’ve had a heart attack the benefits may outweigh the risks (with chewing the aspirin more effective than swallowing) so discuss this with your doctor.

 - Heart attack is one of the main symptoms of coronary heart disease – the leading cause of death in the UK.

 - The main risk factors are smoking, high blood pressure, diabetes, being overweight or obese, high cholesterol, lack of physical activity, family history and age.